NinerXrayBravoTwoTwo/Keto_Cta/README.md

 # Keto-CTA Dataset Analysis and Software Specification

+## Disclaimer
+Disclaimer
+Keto_Cta - independent software development project, not related to Citizen Science Foundation, Lundquist University, or any other organization.
+The dataset is publicly available for research purposes.
+This project is not affiliated with the Citizen Science Foundation or any of its studies.
+The analyses and software specifications are provided for educational and research purposes only.

 ## Overview

 This project involves the analysis of the "keto-cta-quant-and-semi-quant 2.txt.csv" dataset, a collection of Coronary Computed Tomography Angiography (CTA) data likely from a Citizen Science Foundation study on the ketogenic diet's impact on cardiovascular health.
 The dataset contains 100 rows of paired measurements (Visit 1 and Visit 2) for five metrics: Coronary Artery Calcium (CAC), Non-Calcified Plaque Volume (NCPV), Total Plaque Score (TPS), Total Calcified Plaque Volume (TCPV), and Percent Atheroma Volume (PAV).
 The data is ordered by V1_Total_Plaque_Score in ascending order.